If you’re like most business owners, you want to diversify your income and find new ways to grow your business.

 Automation apps can be a huge time saver if you manage multiple Shopify stores.

-They can automate tasks such as order fulfillment, product listings, and marketing.
+They can automate order fulfillment, product listings, and marketing tasks.

 Here’s a list of our favorite Shopify automation apps: